FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/multi-format-reader.md

 - `@attrs`: To get metadata from the read-in experiment file(s).
 You need to implement the `get_attr` method in the reader.
 - `@data`: To get measurement data from the read-in experiment file(s).
 You need to implement the `get_data` method in the reader.
-- `@eln`: To get metadata from addtional ELN files.
+- `@eln`: To get metadata from additional ELN files.
 You need to implement the `get_eln_data` method in the reader.
 - `@link`: To implement a link between two entities in the NeXus file.
 By default, the link callback returns a dict of the form {"link": value.replace("/entry/", f"/{self.entry_name}/")}, i.e., a generic `/entry/` get replaced by the actual `entry_name`.

-The destinction between data and metadata is somewhat arbitrary here.
+The distinction between data and metadata is somewhat arbitrary here.
 The reason to have both of these prefixes is to have different methods to access different parts of the read-in data.
 For example, `@attrs` may just access key-value pairs of a read-in dictionary, whereas `@data` can handle different object types, e.g. xarrays.
 The implementation in the reader decides how to distinguish data and metadata and what each of the callbacks shall do.

 In addition, the reader can also implement the `get_data_dims` method, which is used to return a list of the data dimensions (see below for more details).